 - Michael A. Rex, Professor, Biology Department, UMass Boston

-Ira A. Jackson, Dean, John W. McCormack Graduate School of Policy and Global Studies, brings a strong mix of academic leadership, organizational development, public affairs, and community partnership experience to the position.
-Before his most recent appointment as a distinguished scholar at MIT, Mr. Jackson served as dean and professor of management at the Peter Drucker and Masatoshi Ito Graduate School of Management at Claremont Graduate University in California.
+Ira A. Jackson, vice provost for economic planning, brings a strong mix of academic leadership, organizational development, public affairs, and community partnership experience to the position.
+Before his most recent appointment as a distinguished scholar at MIT, Jackson served as dean and professor of management at the Peter Drucker and Masatoshi Ito Graduate School of Management at Claremont Graduate University in California.
 Locally, he has held several positions at the John F. Kennedy School of Government at Harvard University, including senior associate dean.
 Jackson has also worked outside academia in the private and public sectors.
 He was an executive vice president and executive director of external affairs at Bank Boston, Massachusetts commissioner of revenue, administrative assistant to Mayor Kevin White, and president of two philanthropic foundations.
 Jackson earned a master’s degree in public affairs at Harvard.

 Andrew Grosovsky, Dean of the College of Science and Mathematics at UMass Boston, has served in a leadership capacity for the Collaborative Institute for Oceans, Climate and Security since its inception.
 Within the College of Science and Mathematics, Dean Grosovsky oversees eight undergraduate and graduate programs, including the Department of Environmental, Earth and Ocean Sciences.
 Prior to his appointment at UMass Boston, he served as the Vice Provost for Undergraduate Education at the University of California, Riverside, and as a professor in the Department of Cell Biology and Neuroscience.
 Dean Grosovsky’s own research interests focus on the mechanisms of environmental carcinogenesis, with an emphasis on mutagenesis, recombination, and genomic instability in human cells.
 His research has been supported by major grants from NIH, US Department of Energy, and the National Aeronautics and Space Administration.
 As dean, he is skilled in creating and directing initiatives for interdisciplinary research collaborations.

-Executive Committee Member and Chair of the Environmental, Earth, and Ocean Sciences Department, Robyn Hannigan, PhD is fellow of the American Association for the Advancement of Science and Geological Society of America, an Aldo Leopold Leadership Fellow and the 2007 American Chemical Society Medal awardee for Encouraging Disadvantaged Students into Careers in the Chemical Sciences.
+Executive Committee Member and Dean of the School for the Environment, Robyn Hannigan, PhD is fellow of the American Association for the Advancement of Science and Geological Society of America, an Aldo Leopold Leadership Fellow and the 2007 American Chemical Society Medal awardee for Encouraging Disadvantaged Students into Careers in the Chemical Sciences.
 Hannigan's research focuses on the study of the chemical record of climate change preserved in estuarine and ocean sediments and biominerals.
 She earned her doctoral degree in earth and environmental science at the University of Rochester, focusing on high and low temperature trace element geochemistry.
 She was a post-doctoral fellow at Woods Hole Oceanographic Institution and Old Dominion University where she worked on geochemistry, oceanography, and biology research collaboratives.
 With former students, Hannigan started GeoMed Analytical to study human health and food resource issues.
 She and her students hold several patents in areas of sample introduction technologies for mass spectrometric identification of important metals in biological samples.

 John Ciccarelli provides leadership and strategic planning for UMass Boston in the areas of urban outreach, public policy, communications, and government and community relations.
-As Associate Vice Chancellor for Government Relations, Public Affairs, and Economic Development, he serves as the university’s primary liaison with city, state, and federal governments, various external constituencies, and community and regulatory organizations.
-With other university officials, he helps advance UMass Boston’s legislative agenda and secure government support for major university initiatives.
+While associate vice chancellor for government relations, public affairs, and economic Development, he served as the university’s primary liaison with city, state, and federal governments, various external constituencies, and community and regulatory organizations.
+With other university officials, he helped advance UMass Boston’s legislative agenda and secure government support for major university initiatives.
 Prior to coming to UMass Boston, Ciccarelli was state director of the Massachusetts Small Business Development Center Network.
 He received his undergraduate degree from Holy Cross College and his master of public administration degree from Northeastern University.

 David L. Levy is chair of the Department of Management and Marketing at the UMass Boston and director of the Center for Sustainable Enterprise and Regional Competitiveness.
 His research examines corporate strategic responses to climate change, the growth of the clean energy business sector, and the emergence of carbon disclosure as a form of governance.
 He also studies strategic contestation over the governance of controversial issues in the context of global production networks.
 He has published and lectured widely on these topics.
 He edits Climate Inc., a blog devoted to intelligent discussion of business and climate change.